-12. Cross Promote Your Social Media Channels and Website
+12. Cross-Promote Your Social Media Channels and Website

 Digital marketing is a giant web—funneling customers from the wide reaches of their first encounter with your brand to the final sale.
-Incorporate links to your other social media platforms, blog, website, and affiliate content into your overall Pinterest marketing strategy.
+Incorporate links to your other social media platforms, blog, and website content into your overall Pinterest marketing strategy.
 This will help boost your website traffic, general awareness, readership, and following across the board.

 13. Improve Your Presence Off of Pinterest Too

-Pinterest’s algorithm weights your domain authority, pin quality, pinner quality, and your relevance to other pinners when it decides where to put you in its general feed.
+Pinterest’s algorithm weighs your domain authority, Pin quality, pinner quality, and your relevance to other pinners when it decides where to put you in its general feed.
 The former is what you need to focus on off of Pinterest: domain authority.
 You know how Pinterest asks you to claim your website to ensure you’re a credible pinner?
 It accesses the domain authority of your website to see how trafficked, prominent, and popular it is.
 The more you can do to improve your domain authority, the more you’ll improve your Pinterest exposure and results.

 14. Optimize for Mobile